tusharkalal20/Personal-Finance-Analysis/README.md

 - My primary areas of expenditure, constituting the majority of my spending, are as follows:
    - Insurance & Medical - 33% (A significant portion of this amount was allocated to an ear procedure, followed by family health insurance covering a two-year period).
    - Wedding – 16%
-   - Utilities – 14% (encompassing groceries, society maintenance, internet, gas, telephone, and fuel)
+   - Utilities – 14% (includes groceries, society maintenance, internet, gas, telephone, and fuel)
-   - Food – 9% (including expenses from both dining out and fast-food consumption)
+   - Food – 9% (includes expenses from both dining out and fast-food consumption)
    - The average monthly expenses amount to INR 16,000.
-   - Insurance & Medical - 33% (A big chunk of this went into ear procedure followed by family health insurance paid for 2 years)

 **3. Savings & Investments:**
    - Over the course of five years, a total of 70,000 INR was set aside for savings and investments, constituting a mere 8% of the total income.
 This figure is notably low and requires a substantial increase.
 Contributing factors to the modest savings and investments could be attributed to two main reasons:
       - Failure to allocate sufficient funds to investments.
-      - Insufficient available funds for saving and investing.Failure to allocate funds to investments
+      - Insufficient available funds for saving and investing.

-Our analysis suggests that the lack of investments stems from high expenses, which consume 71% of the total income, leaving limited funds available for investment.
-Further investigation merits a comparison between essential and discretionary spending to identify potential areas for reduction.

-Upon scrutiny, it is evident that 49% of the expenses are deemed necessary and unavoidable.
-However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, could have either been reduced or entirely avoided.
+Our analysis suggests that the lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).
+To identify potential areas for savings, a comparison between essential and discretionary spending was carried out.
+It is evident that 49% of the expenses are deemed necessary and unavoidable.
+However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.